Make a perfect cup of gyokuro

 Steep for 1 minute

-Water should be about 87°C (188°F).
+The water should be approximately 87°C (188°F).

-Use 2 teaspoons of tea
+Use two teaspoons of tea

 for every 5 -8 ounces of water.